djtech42/JSONToSwift/README.md

 2. Input(at prompt) path to local JSON file
 3. Input(at prompt) name of root object

+## Passing Arguments
+1. Execute the JSONSwiftGenertor with arguments on launch
+2. Explicitly pass `-u` flag for remote URL (optional)
+3. Pass URL for local or remote file location

 ## License
     Copyright 2016 Brenden Konnagan